SystemsApproach/private5g/software/gitops.rst

-applications, using application-specific *values files* found the cloned directory (e.g., `~/systemsapproach/aether-onramp/roc-values.yaml`) to override the values for the correspond Helm charts.
+applications, using application-specific *values files* found the cloned directory (e.g., `~/systemsapproach/aether-onramp/roc-values.yaml`) to override the values for the corresponding Helm charts.
 In an operational setting, all the information needed to deploy a set of Kubernetes applications is checked into a Git repo, with a tool like Fleet automatically updating the deployment whenever it detects changes to the configuration